RobotsGo/RobotsGo/README.md

 ### Welcome to RobotsGo git hub
 We a small robot club based in Bunbury Western Australia.
-All of the open source developemt's will be posted and available to everyone.
+All open source developemt's will be uploaded and available to everyone.
-Check us out at are home https://robotsgo.net/
+Check us out at are home page https://robotsgo.net/

-We are always looking for new members, if interested please get in touch via are website above.
+We are always looking for new members, if interested please get in touch via the website above.

 ## Repo Contents
 * [AlphaBot2](#AlphaBot2)